emacs-php/php-mode/README.md

 ### Subword Mode ###

-GNU Emacs comes with [Subword Mode][],, a minor mode that allows you to navigate the parts of a [camelCase][] as if they were separate words.
+GNU Emacs comes with [Subword Mode][], a minor mode that allows you to navigate the parts of a [camelCase][] as if they were separate words.
 For example, PHP Mode treats the variable `$fooBarBaz` as a whole name by default.
 But if you enable Subword Mode then Emacs will treat the variable name as three separate words, and therefore word-related commands (e.g. `M-f`, `M-b`, `M-d`) will only affect the camelCase part of the name under the cursor.

 If you want to always use Subword Mode for PHP files then you can add this to your Emacs configuration: